 But it was the defense that wore down American, victim of its fourth straight loss.
 Those Eagles were hurt by the ineffectiveness of Sedmak, the second leading scorer, who is bothered by a knee problem and settled for five points.

-As for Yarbray, he will continue to practice and return next week after Coppin invades Oklahoma tomorrow for its toughest road game of the season.
+As for Yarbray, he will continue to practice and return next week after Coppin visits Oklahoma tomorrow for its toughest road game of the season.

 "He has some extra running to do," Mitchell said of Yarbray.
 "If he wasn't a good kid, I don't think we'd bring him back.
 But he understands what the rules are we made, and he has done a lot for this program."